mhcrnl/ogcalc/doc/ogcalc.rst

 \end{lstlisting}

 Here, a button is created, with the label ``Calculate''.
-The
-\emph{mnemonic} is the `\code{\_C}', which creates an
+The *mnemonic* is the `\code{\_C}', which creates an *accelerator*.
-\emph{accelerator}.
 This means that when Alt-C is pressed, the button is activated (i.e. it is a keyboard shortcut).
 The shortcut is underlined, in common with other graphical toolkits.

 The ``clicked'' signal (emitted when the button is pressed and released) is connected to the \function{on\_button\_clicked\_calculate}